Skip to Content

 Lastly, we always suggest having at least one pair of comfortable shoes as Irish cities and towns are wonderful for exploring on foot.

-FAQs about what to wear in Ireland in August
+FAQs about how to dress in Ireland in August

 We’ve had a lot of questions over the years asking about everything from ‘What Ireland packing list for August is the cheapest?’ to ‘Are pubs in August casual?’.